papayaglobal/papaya-test/dependencies/java/README.md

 # Code
 Please provide the code in the `Solver` class, which currently simply returns a stub `Array<String>`.
-You're welcome to use the provided test and add to it as needed, see `SolverTest` class.
+You're welcome to use the provided (failing) test and add to it as needed, see `SolverTest` class.

 # Run
 Run the test using: